digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ~
 ```

-Now let us set up kubectl, if the context is not set.
+Now let us set up `kubectl`, if the context is not set.

 ```
 ~ kubectl config current-context